willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 ## Observations

-What can we learn from the proof to give us a practical method for finding a Thévenin or Norton equivalent?
-Here are some observations about the proof,
+How does the proof help us come up with a practical way to find a Thévenin or Norton equivalent?

 * The superposition strategy gave us three types of sub-circuit.
 Some had a single voltage source, some had a single current source, and one had no internal sources.